 Lowering or removing your reserve price

-You can lower or remove the reserve price on an item by revising your listing in My eBay.
+You can lower or remove the reserve price on an auction-style listing by revising your listing in My eBay.
 You can lower the reserve price if:

 There are at least 12 hours left on the listing.